Join Us

 Jean Kinn

-Thank you to all of our sponsors and those who purchased an ad in this year’s Journal!
+Thank you to all of our sponsors, our classes, and those who purchased an ad in this year’s Journal!

 First held in 2010, the Garden Gala is one of Garden School’s most important fundraiser.
 It is a yearly event attended by all members of the Garden Community including alumni, parents, alumni parents, faculty, administration, members of the senior class and friends of the school.
 The Garden Gala helps support the school’s mission of offering the finest education in Queens at the lowest tuition of any NYSAIS accredited, Queens independent school.